What to Consider When Buying a Wireless Access Point?

 As the name suggests, a wireless access point is a device used to create a WLAN (wireless local area network).
 Wireless access points are commonly used by businesses occupying large offices or buildings.
 This device connects to an internet hub, wired router, or switch using an Ethernet cable.
 It then projects Wi-Fi signals to designated areas.

-Consider the following factors when choosing the best access point for home and business use;
+Consider the following factors when choosing the best Wi-Fi access point for home office and small business;

 No Hardware Controllers

 Some years back, Wi-Fi access points were typical boxes that had to be operated from a computer by someone with IT knowledge.
 However, with advancing technology, such old technologies are obsolete.
-Modern access points, such as the latest Wi-Fi 6 access point, use software-based controls within the network, thus don’t require external controllers.
+Modern Wi-Fi access points, such as the latest wireless AP, use software-based controls within the network, thus don’t require external controllers.

 Obviously, software-based controls have a lot of benefits over the previous hardware-dependent access points.
 It not only eliminates the large chunk of hardware but also eliminates the possibility of a single point of failure from the network.
 With modern systems, no hardware can lead to network failures.